 Poly fuel transfer tanks are often viewed as much weaker than the traditional steel or aluminum fuel transfer tank.
 We discovered they're anything but.
-Proving the durability of the Fuel Boss™ took six extreme tests that even we were worried about.
+Proving the durability of the Fuel Boss™ took several extreme tests that even we were worried about.
 In this Durability test video, you will quickly discover how this poly diesel transfer tank can endure the harshest conditions.

 How We Tested the Fuel Boss™ Transfer Tank